Jarichi/Mysteries-of-Rankhra/World Notes/Merchants/Weaponsmith.md

 The weaponsmiths of Zal'Aata have a specialised domain in which they generally work.
 They are most often aprt of a general blacksmith guild that specialises in certain weapon classes

 ## Arms and Guns
-This guild specialises in ranged weaponry
+This guild specialises in ranged weaponry and organise an annnual shooting competition, in which they test their weapons and accessories out.

 | Value | Item                | Description                                                               | Price        |
 | ----- | ------------------- | ------------------------------------------------------------------------- | ------------ |